 Students should file a Residency Waiver appeal if they want to take courses at another institution while in their last 30 credits at Grand Valley.
 An academic advisor must sign the form in support of the request.
 Appeals should be submitted to the Student Academic Success Center, 200 Student Services Building.

 Credit Overload Request - Use Registration and Drop/Add Course Form

-A student may withdraw from a course and receive a grade of W when the completed Registration and Drop/Add Form is presented to the registrar by the end of the ninth week or dropped through myBanner.
+A student may withdraw from a course and receive a grade of W when the completed Registration and Drop/Add Form is presented to the registrar by the end of the ninth week (Course Drop/Add and Refund Schedule) or dropped through myBanner.
 Students who do not withdraw before the deadline must accept a grade other than W depending on the instructor's judgment of their performance in the course(s) and any mitigating circumstances.
 Undergraduate students who request an exception of the withdrawal deadline due to extenuating circumstances must present their explanation of appeal attached to a Registration and Drop/Add Form signed by their professor and department chair along with at least one statement of support from the professor or department chair to the director of Student Success Programs at 200 Student Services Building in the Student Academic Success Center.
 (Students should continue attending class until notification of a final decision about their appeal is received.)

 Complete Withdrawal Form